37th-Hour-Software-Solutions/YourTour-Mobile/documentation/DESIGN.md

     - Makes an API call to register and if successful, redirects to the login screen.
     - If the registration is unsuccessful, show the error message.

 - Home Screen (authenticated): Shows (1) a map which when tapped, redirects to the Navigation Screen.
 (2) "Discover" section which shows tiles of nearby cities and tapping opens a modal with information about the city.
+Should also have a bottom navigation bar with the following tabs (and icons): (1) Home (2) History (3) Profile.

 - Navigation Screen (authenticated): The core of the app.
 Similar to Apple Maps, the user can pan and zoom the map.
 The map is centered on the user's current location.
 There is a search bar at the top which allows the user to search for a city.
 Upon selecting a location, a modal pops up with information about the upcoming trip (miles, estimated time, etc. and a "Start" button).
 The "Start" button will make API calls to get the the route.
     - The map should follow the user's current location and update the map as the user moves.